Felixstowe: Sport

 The town's only senior football team, Felixstowe & Walton United, compete in the Isthmian North Division (Step 4).
 Felixstowe and Walton also have junior teams as well as a reserve team.

 The town has a sports centre, the Brackenbury in High Road East, and football, hockey and rugby pitches, together with four bowling greens and other sporting facilities.
 The sports centre, owned by the council, is managed by a contractor.

 Felixstowe Golf Club is a links course to the northeast of the town centre.
-Eastward Ho!
-Golf Club, Felixstowe (now defunct) first appeared prior to the First World War.
+The now defunct Eastward Ho!
+Golf Club first appeared prior to the First World War.
 The club closed at the time of the Second World War.

 Felixstowe Ferry Sailing Club is located beyond the golf course at the Bawdsey Ferry end of the town.
-It sometimes plays host to national and international championships for various dinghy classes, and has its own clubhouse with bar and dining facilities which were refurbished following the tidal surge of December 2013.
-The clubhouse is available for hire and has views of the sea and the river Deben.
+It sometimes plays host to national and international championships for various dinghy classes, and has a clubhouse with bar and dining facilities which were refurbished following the tidal surge of December 2013.

 Leisure facilities

 The town has two main leisure facilities: the Brackenbury Sports Centre in Old Felixstowe and the Felixstowe Leisure Centre adjacent to the pier.
 There is a bowls club and a tennis club has hosted a large post-Wimbledon tournament.
 There is also a community centre, run by the Old Felixstowe Community Association (OFCA) in Ferry Road which is the home to around thirty user groups from the surrounding area including sports sections and clubs for the very young to adults and senior citizens.
-The centre also houses several halls which are available for hire to the public.

-The library was refurbished in 2006 at a cost of £1,500,000, and has since won national awards.
+The library was refurbished in 2006 at a cost of £1,500,000 and has since won national awards.

-Felixstowe Radio is the community radio station that has broadcasts on 107.5 FM to the local area and via the internet.
+Felixstowe has a Royal Air Force Air Cadets Unit, 356 (Felixstowe) Squadron Air Training Corps which has been active since 13 February 1941.
+The squadron's headquarters is built on the site where the former RAF Felixstowe guardhouse once stood.